Early Monasticism in the West of Ireland

 Gill and I were visiting family in Kerry recently and were fascinated by the story of early Medieval monastic life.
 Many of the islands of the west coast of Ireland contain the remains of early Christian Monasteries.
 They were the favoured sites due to both their isolation, and the abundance of rock for construction.
 A strong concentration can be found off the coast of County Kerry, with nine in total found on islands off the Iveragh and Dingle peninsula.

 These monasteries are usually positioned on a terraced shelf high above sea level, and contain beehive shaped cells, oratories, small early medieval churches, a cemetery, crosses.
-(See pictures – left).
+(See pictures – above).
 The cells and oratories were of dry-built corbel construction.

 The history of these early monasteries is uncertain.
 Some were inspired by Saint Finnia (470–549), St Ciaran and St Brendan, the founder of Clonfert in Galway.
 Pre-eminent among them is St Columba, responsible for two foundations on the mainland – at Derry and Durrow – before setting sail (Christ-like with twelve companions) to take the faith to Scotland.